Pivotal tests for relevant differences in the second order dynamics of functional time series: Proofs of main statements

 for some constant $C$.
 Therefore, since $T$ is fixed, Fubini's theorem and the tower property imply that, for any $G \in \G_{t-1}$,

 where the last equality follows from the fact that $\{ N^{(\omega)}_{m,T,t},1 \le t \le T\}$ forms a martingale difference sequence with respect to the filtration $\{\G_t\}$.
 We therefore obtain

 showing that condition (3.11) of \cite{McL74} is satisfied.
-Next, we verify that the conditional Lindeberg condition is satisfied.
-This is implied if we show that the Lindeberg condition is satisfied, which follows almost along the same lines as in the proof of Theorem 3.2 of \cite{vD19}.
+Next, we verify conditions (3.9) and (3.10) of \cite{McL74}.
+These follow almost along the same lines as in the proof of Theorem 3.2 of \cite{vD19}.
 Therefore, we only give the main steps.
-From Jensen's inequality, Tonelli's theorem and Lemma B.1 of \cite{vD19}, we obtain
+From Jensen's inequality, Tonelli's theorem, Cauchy Schwarz's inequality and \autoref{lem:secM}, we obtain